midnightfreddie/nbt-go-lua/readme.md

 - Lua code will read and/or alter the data
 - Go code will write the modified NBT to a file
 - The library will be accessible for other Go projects, like my [MCPE Tool](https://github.com/midnightfreddie/McpeTool)
-- The `"github.com/midnightfreddie/nbt-go-lua"` module will be kept simple and only decode/encode between nbt and lua
+- The `"github.com/midnightfreddie/nbt-go-lua"` package will be kept simple and only decode/encode between nbt and lua
 - Lua scripts and other projects can add more complex features
 - cmd/nbtlua will eventually read and write optionally-compressed nbt files and handle the file reads & writes